FAQ: Why is an evening fire more important than homework?

 The earliest evidence of Homo sapiens was 200,000 years ago.
 Evidence has been found that the earlier Homo erectus had been controlling fire and making fire with tools from 750,000 years ago.
 Therefore, Homo sapiens and Homo neanderthalensis evolved with the presence of fire.
 It has been well documented that fire was used for cooking, that it allowed for travel into cooler regions, that it was used for making tools and clothing, and for making water safe to drink; and also that it brought people together.

-There us an Inherent Drive to Come to the Fire, When Other Mammals Run From It
+There Is an Inherent Drive to Come to the Fire, When Other Mammals Run From It

 People of all ages have a healthy attraction to it.
 Why?
 Humans have evolved psychological mechanisms specifically dedicated to controlling fire.
 Hence the fascination youth have with it, the need to put a stick into it and possess their own bit of fire with an aim to master it.
-If a child learns to make fire, control it, use it safely, and respect it, with that respect fascination is quenched.
+If a child learns to make fire, control it, and use it safely, they will develop a respect for fire.
 Pyromania is a product of western civilization.
 Because many Westerners no longer learn how to start, maintain, and use fire during childhood, they instead wind up with a curious attraction to it—a burning desire left to languish.